Changes to how automation rules are counted in Jira Cloud

 Blog published

-This trigger runs your rule any time a new blog post is published.
+This trigger runs your rule each time a new blog post is published.

-This doesn’t include blogs created as drafts or subsequent updates when the blog is edited.
+This doesn’t include drafts (which aren’t yet published) or subsequent updates when the blog is edited.
+A “Blog edited” trigger does not exist at this time.

 Attachment added to blog

-This trigger runs your rule each time an attachment is added to a blog.
+This trigger runs your rule each time an attachment (for example, an image) is added to a blog.

 Attachment deleted from blog